forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ### Installation Checklist

-1. Confirm that you have the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) or the [Salesforce Expanded Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded) installed.
+1. Check that you are on VS Code version 1.82.0 or higher.
-2. Check that you are on VS Code version 1.82.0 or higher.
+2. Confirm that you have the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) or the [Salesforce Expanded Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-expanded) installed.
 3. Check that your Apex Extension is version 59.8.0 or higher.
 4. Hover over {} in the status bar to view the status of the Apex Language Server and make sure it’s running.
 5. Einstein for Developers needs Salesforce CLI version 59.13.0 or higher.
-Make sure your CLI version hasn’t fallen out of sync.
-See [Salesforce CLI](https://developer.salesforce.com/tools/salesforcecli).
+See the [Salesforce CLI Setup Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli_rc.htm).

 ### Development Environment Checklist